MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/android-emulator/hardware-acceleration.md

 3. **Install
    [Visual Studio 15.8 Preview 1 or later](https://www.visualstudio.com/vs/preview/)**.
-   This version of Visual Studio provides IDE support for running the Google Android Emulator with Hyper-V.
+   This version of Visual Studio provides IDE support for running the Android Emulator with Hyper-V.

-4. **Install the Google Android emulator package 27.2.7 or later**.
+4. **Install the Android Emulator package 27.2.7 or later**.
 To install this package, navigate to **Tools > Android > Android SDK Manager** in Visual Studio.
 Select the **Tools** tab and ensure that the Android Emulator version is at least 27.2.7.
 Also ensure that